femfataal/mdm-art-repo/journal.md

+## entry 5/10 ##

+continuing on the Morbly sketch.
+I now put github on my phone, which makes life easier.
+I can't be bothered in making screenshots and documenting more.
+I don't necessarily like having to log everytime I change a minor detail like a shoulder or what not.
+But sofar I have taken the standard goblin design, changed the proportions a bit, and now I'm going to do a first outline.
+I'm feeling somewhat positive about it all, and I might be able to get it done today.

 ## Entry 4/10 ##

 I have a sort of rough draft, that I completed about a week ago.
 I am currently stuck in the most boring meeting of my life, hence the github updates.
 I might be able to do the monster sketch soon, as well as the other one over the weekend.
 Then I can send that and have one final week for final edits.